Year in Review - 2009

 Welcome to the year-in-review edition of CZ-Mail, which highlights many of the Massachusetts Office of Coastal Zone Management's (CZM) accomplishments in 2009, provides news and information about our programs and regions, and discusses the notable achievements of our partners.
 CZM would like to thank all of the people and organizations that contribute their time, effort, and passion to working on issues important to the Massachusetts coast.
 It has been a pleasure to work with you over the past year, and we look forward to a positive and productive 2010.

-Under the leadership of Secretary Ian Bowles, 2009 was a year of ocean planning in Massachusetts.
+Ocean planning was CZM's focus in 2009.
 Much time was spent developing, revising, and finalizing a first-in-the-nation comprehensive ocean plan, which will manage development in the Commonwealth's coastal waters.
 This effort was led by the Executive Office of Energy and Environmental Affairs (EEA) and CZM and culminated with the promulgation of the Massachusetts Ocean Management Plan on December 31.
 Also in 2009, the StormSmart Coasts program, CZM's initiative to protect people and property in coastal floodplains from erosion, flooding, and storm damage, began its implementation phase with five pilot projects underway.
 In addition, coastal managers from across the globe gathered in Boston for CZ09, the bi-annual, international conference on coastal management.
 These and other CZM highlights for 2009 are provided below.

 Massachusetts Ocean Management Plan Promulgated

-Governor Deval Patrick signed the Oceans Act on May 28, 2008—requiring EEA Secretary Ian Bowles to develop a comprehensive ocean management plan, with a draft plan by June 30, 2009, and a final plan promulgated by December 31, 2009.
+The Oceans Act was enacted on May 28, 2008—requiring the EEA Secretary to develop a comprehensive ocean management plan, with a draft plan by June 30, 2009, and a final plan promulgated by December 31, 2009.
 After a year and a half of intensive policy development, scientific analysis, mapping, public participation, and writing, revision, and comment incorporation, the final Massachusetts Ocean Management Plan has been completed.
 The plan translates the policy direction and specific requirements of the Oceans Act into a comprehensive management approach that can be implemented through existing state programs and regulations.
 The plan also includes prioritized science and research tasks necessary to advance ocean management in Massachusetts.
 For a copy of Volume 1 and 2 of the plan, see the Massachusetts Ocean Management Plan website.
 See the Ocean Management section below for additional details.

 National Ocean Policy